-BCPS, which already had video streaming before the $6 million expansion, has said the “techbooks” would cost less than regular textbooks, but long-term licensing fees are unclear.
+BCPS, which already had video streaming before the $6 million expansion, has said the “techbooks” would cost less than regular textbooks, yet long-term licensing fees have not been fully disclosed.
 Here are some struggles other districts have found, especially when they cut paper textbook funding in favor of digital options.

-Meanwhile, Middlebury Interactive Languages (MIL), the centerpiece of BCPS’ world languages Passport Program, recently expanded to 40 elementary schools.
+Meanwhile, Middlebury Interactive Languages (MIL), the centerpiece of BCPS’ Passport Program, has been a primary element of Blueprint 2.0’s second-language acquisition goal.
+This year it expanded to 40 elementary schools, and there are plans to bring the computer-based language program to middle schools as well.
 MIL also exemplifies ongoing software and other fees.
 “Once the program is fully expanded to all schools, the anticipated annual fee will be $550,000 each year.
 The site license cost will be $5,000 per school once 51 schools are attained,” board records show.
 Software licensing fees, online or cloud subscriptions can increase digital costs to districts.

 MIL also has raised controversy elsewhere.
 Until recently, the computer-based language program partnered with Middlebury College, whose professors staged a revolt and no-confidence vote in 2014 because of quality problems and questions about co-owner K12, Inc,. a troubled online education company.
 In 2015, the Vermont college sold its 40 percent stake in MIL to the for-profit K12, which is now the sole owner.